 The Courses and Traning section is part of Dóchas Wednesday News, which also includes job openings, volunteer posts and sector courses, seminars and events.
 Please use the menu links on the right, or below if on a mobile device, to navigate through the different sections.

-MA in International Development - the Department of International Development, Maynooth University, invites applications to our MA programmes, which start in March 2019 (part-time), or September, 2019 (full- or part-time).
+The Department of International Development, Maynooth University, invites applications to our MA programmes, which start in September (full- or part-time) and March (part-time) each year.
 Building on our work at the Kimmage Development Studies Centre, we facilitate learners to link development theory with practice, to question and seek alternatives to current development processes, and to learn how to turn development aspirations into realities in the Global South and North.
 The MA offers a unique flexible, university-based, or online learning, experience.
 The part-time MA option is most suited to those who wish to undertake the programme over two to five years, entirely online, or through a combination of classroom and online modes.
-For further details see: Dept. of International Development or email: firstname.lastname@example.org.
+Find out more, or email: firstname.lastname@example.org

 UCD CHA invites applications from those working in, or intending to work in the area of humanitarian action and development.
 Students are equipped in a number of competencies from project management, monitoring and evaluation, public health, human rights and international humanitarian law among others.
 The UCD CHA is an inter-disciplinary research centre committed to enhancing the professional delivery of humanitarian action through internationally recognised collaborative research and educational programmes.
 It links closely with other Schools and Institutes within UCD as well as with Irish Aid and international and Irish humanitarian NGOs to deliver high quality, multi-disciplinary education and research in humanitarian action.
 Find out more.